hatamov/docker-chrome/Readme.md

 # Notes and recommendations

 * For the docker image automated build is configured at https://hub.docker.com/r/comsgn/mipschrome/
-* Docker container runs as nonroot user "builder"(uid=1000).
+* Docker container runs as nonroot user `builder`(uid=1000).
 Thus it is recommended to clone repo and run all commands with host user having same uid value.
 Also you can create new user in image having desired uid.
 * Docker image is built with dependencies for 56.0.2924.122 version of chrome.
 It is sufficient for building chromium of 54-57 versions, but may require update for newer chromiums versions.
-* Docker image contains gcc-5.4 croos compilation toolchain.
+* Docker image already contains gcc-5.4 croos compilation toolchain.
 In order to build with other toolchains you must install them to ``chr/toolchains/``
 * Most of predefined configurations in ``chr/configs`` were tested with "baikal-rootfs-chromedeps" sysyroot that can be downloaded at [todo add link to ftp]
 * First time ``build.sh`` called it will automatically download chromium sources to ``chr/chromium/src``.
 Chromium repo have huge size(about 17GB), so it may take long time.